 We have been busy this fall!
 On top of our regular Community Studio programming, we began intensive research into the next phase of our project: intersecting art with agriculture in order to imagine creative solutions to food insecurity in Bethel.
 We have identified access to healthy food as one of the greatest urgencies facing Bethel.
 According to recent studies by the USDA Economic Research Service, 1 in 6 households in Ohio are currently experiencing food insecurity, making Ohio the sixth most food insecure state in the nation.
 SOIL SERIES is working to confront this crisis by developing and expanding relational networks and and engaging the community in imagining new possibilities for a healthier future – one that includes accessible nutrition for all.
-(See Artists and Food Activism for examples of other projects that tackle this issue.)
+(See our Study Guide for examples of other projects that tackle this issue.)

 With these new goals in mind, we decided we needed an amazing team, and we asked two of our summer interns join us as research assistants.
 Alec Guenther came on board to help us research sustainable agriculture methods, and Kayla Ragland became our funding research assistant.
 We asked Alec and Kayla to write about their experiences researching with us for the SOIL SERIES exhibition: